estherj-hsu/estherj-hsu/README.md

 ### EstherJ (aka EJ) 👋

-This is Esther from Taiwan 🇹🇼, a Front-End Developer…
+Esther from Taiwan 🇹🇼, now based in Vancouver and learning UX Design…